fallen-icarus/cardano-loans/README.md

 # Cardano-Loans

-A p2p-DeFi lending/borrowering protocol with a trustless, on-chain credit history.
+A p2p-DeFi lending/borrowering protocol with an on-chain credit history.
 Lenders and borrowers can trustlessly negotiate all loan terms prior to initiating the loan.
-Once the loan starts, the protocol will trustlessly enforce all terms agreed upon during negotiations.
+Once the loan starts, the protocol will enforce all terms agreed upon during negotiations.

 As with all [p2p-DeFi protocol](https://github.com/zhekson1/CSL-DeFi-Protocols), all users maintain full custody, delegation control, and voting control of their assets at all times.
 No batchers are